Plan Your Visit

 Hours and Admission

-Please Note: Due to ongoing renovations, the H. Furlong Baldwin Library will be reopening on Wednesday, October 7.
-In response to COVID-19 and to ensure the health and safety of our staff and visitors, we are requiring appointments for all library visits.
-To prepare for our reopening, we are updating our materials handling and cleaning policies, as well as our appointment scheduling form.
-Please check back for the updated form.
-We look forward to your return!
+Please Note: In response to COVID-19 and to ensure the health and safety of our staff and visitors, we are requiring appointments for all library visits.
+See above for our COVID-related policies and procedures, and our appointment form.

 General Collections Hours